hassan404/Simple-Strategy-Prototype/README.md

 # Simple Strategy Prototype
-## Source code for initial version of Simple Strategy Prototype
+## Source code for initial version of Simple Strategy Prototype in Unity Game Engine

 Contains basic functionalities of